Sarina Abrishamcar, MPH

 PhD Student (Epidemiology), she/her

-I am a first-year doctoral student in the Department of Epidemiology at Emory University’s Rollins School of Public Health.
+I am a second-year doctoral student in the Department of Epidemiology at Emory University’s Rollins School of Public Health.
 I received my BA in Neuroscience and Behavior from Barnard College, Columbia University in 2017 and my MPH in Epidemiology and Biostatistics from Boston University in 2020.
-My previous work experience between my degrees includes teaching English as a foreign language in France, pharmaceutical consulting, and an ORISE Fellowship at the CDC in the National Center on Birth Defects and Developmental Disabilities where I worked on (and continue to work on) projects related to children’s mental health.
-Broadly, my interests are in understanding the etiology of neurobehavioral outcomes, and I am particularly interested in exploring how environmental chemicals may play into the development of these conditions.
+My previous work experience between my degrees includes teaching English as a foreign language in France, pharmaceutical consulting in the US, and an ORISE Fellowship at the CDC in the National Center on Birth Defects and Developmental Disabilities where I worked on (and continue to work on) projects related to children’s mental health.
+Broadly, my interests are in understanding the etiology of neurobehavioral outcomes, and I am particularly interested in exploring how socioeconomic factors and environmental chemicals may play into the development of these conditions.
 In my free time, I enjoy taking dance and aerial arts classes (and performing!), reading, hiking, and watching sitcoms that everyone else already watched 10 years ago.

 E-mail: lina.dimitrov@emory.edu